volatiletech/sqlboiler/README.md

 The main thing to be aware of with `Insert` is how the `whitelist` operates.
 If no whitelist argument is provided, `Insert` will abide by the following rules:

-- Insert all columns **without** a default value in the database.
+- Insert all columns **without** a database default value.
-- Insert all columns with a non-zero value in the struct that have a default value in the database.
+- Insert all columns with a non-zero value that have a database default value.

 On the other hand, if a whitelist is provided, we will only insert the columns specified in the whitelist.